agvxov/esql/README.md

 This is why this project sets out to start supporting SQLite/embeded SQL and to create a system where adding arbitrary databases is easy

+## Tell me the details
+The exact specification can be found at [documentation/spec.md](documentation/spec.md).